List of Marvel Comics characters: D: Darter

-Fictional character biography of Darter

 Randy Vale is an undergraduate at Empire State University.
 One day, Randy accidentally stumbles across a clone casket that once belonged to Miles Warren.
 The casket opens to reveal a decayed clone named Carrion.
 Upon learning of his creator's death, Carrion offers a partnership with Randy to get revenge on Spider-Man.
 In return Randy is offered power, but it is not specified what exactly the power entails.
 Randy dons a high tech uniform and goes by the name Darter.
 As Darter, Randy can glide through the air and fire lasers at his enemies.
 His first fight is with White Tiger who he manages to knock down.
 Later, the two fight again in a gymnasium where Spider-Man and Carrion are fighting.
 When Carrion flees with Spider-Man, Randy realizes that he was betrayed by his master and swears revenge on Carrion.
 He encounters his master while trying to drain the life from Spider-Man.
-Randy tries to attack Carrion, but he is hit with the red death causing him to rapidly deteriorate and die.
+Randy tries to attack Carrion, but he is hit with the red death, causing him to rapidly deteriorate and die.